MtJavaScript/GoodBadJSCodeStyle/README.md

 }
 ```

-It is needed to do new line after var declaring.
+It is needed to do new line after var declaring and before return.